Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Savory Sticks

-Chicken Soup for the Soul’s Savory Sticks are narrow rolled tubes that come in four different meaty flavors.
-These are Duck, Beef, Bacon & Cheese, and Chicken.
+These are narrow rolled tubes that come in four different meaty flavors: Duck, Beef, Bacon & Cheese, and Chicken.
 All of the recipes start with a real meat ingredient, and none of the formulations contain any hint of grains.

 Chewy Online Dog Supplies